katzenpost/katzenpost/drafts/decoy_traffic.rst

 ----------------------------

-Client SURB loops provides receiver unobservability with respect to a passive network adversarie.
+Client SURB loops provides receiver unobservability with respect to a passive network adversary.
 That is, passive network adversaries are not able to distinguish between SURB replies from a client SURB loop and normal forward received messages.